 Canon EOS 6D Mark II

-My main camera and only full frame camera.
-I use this for both video and stills, and I really enjoy it!
+My second shooter.
+I use this for both video and stills, and I still really enjoy it!
 It has gotten a lot of mixed reviews, but I think it’s generally an underrated camera.

 Canon EOS M50

 My latest addition is the pocket rocket.
 I don’t think it needs any more introducing, but if you want to check out my opinion on it from back when I first tested it, please check out this post and video “Will I be getting the Canon M50?”.

 Action camera that helps me get different angles and film decent footage on the go.
 Always with me whenever I’m out and about in nature.